shaibird/client-side-mastery/book-1-yellow-brick-code/chapters/HTML_LAYOUT_COMPONENTS.md

 ![flexbox layout](./images/coffeehouses-flexbox.png)

+* Once you complete this part, create a repo on GitHub and push your project.

 #### Part 2 - Creating visual hierarchies

 1. Add a tagline, address, phone number, website link, and menu link to each coffee house (you may use mock/fake data).
 1. Each coffee house component should utilize Flexbox for the layout.
-1. Use semantic HTML with CSS to style each coffee house component with the goal of easy scannability by the user.
+1. Use semantic HTML with CSS to style each coffee house component with the goal of easy scan-ability by the user.
 At a minimum, you will emphasize the name of each shop and make the links clearly clickable.

 Example layout for one shop (don't forget the additional information)

 ![example layout](images/coffee-shop-layout.png)

+Once you complete this part, push your project to GitHub.

 ## Practice: Congressional Representative
 #### Part 1